Unbalanced wheels can cause your tyres to wear prematurely.

 Standard computer wheel balancing

 A wheel balance makes sure that the wheel and tyre weight is evenly distributed.
 We do this by spinning the wheel on a balancing machine that diagnoses whether or not the wheel is out of balance.
 If the wheel is out of balance, small weights are added to ensure even weight distribution and a smooth and consistent rotation of the tyre.
-The standard balance includes a cone setup to fix the wheel to the balancing machine, but does not simulate the pressure that would be applied to the wheel when it is fixed to the car by the wheel nuts.
+The standard wheel balancing includes a cone setup to fix the wheel to the balancing machine, but does not simulate the pressure that would be applied to the wheel when it is fixed to the car by the wheel nuts.

 All work is backed by our industry-leading Australia wide guarantee.